A united front against China? Why that’s tricky for US and Europe.

 But at the same time, China’s recent willingness to employ its growing assertiveness toward Europe has prompted a growing openness to some European version of taking on China, Mr. Small says.

-Until very recently, America’s European allies have been even less enthused about any actions that might up-end the EU’s critical trading relations with China and economic ties more broadly.
+Until very recently, America’s European allies have been even less enthused about any actions that might upend the EU’s critical trading relations with China and economic ties more broadly.

-Indeed, the EU in December finalized an as-yet unratified trade and investment deal with China, even as the Trump administration was imposing sanctions and other punitive measures on Beijing over everything from Hong Kong and treatment of China’s Uighurs to alleged economic espionage in the U.S.
+Indeed, the EU in December finalized an as-yet unratified trade and investment deal with China, even as the Trump administration was imposing sanctions and other punitive measures on Beijing over everything from Hong Kong and treatment of China’s Uyghurs to alleged economic espionage in the U.S.

 Blinken: No need to choose